 Function and class template specialization are very useful in template programming, especially when dealing with special cases or optimizing performance.
 Using them wisely can enhance the flexibility and efficiency of your code, but it is important to avoid over-complicating the code structure.

-).
+Class templates and their member function templates should generally be declared and defined in header files (.h or .hpp).
 This is because the compiler needs to see the full definition of the template when it instantiates it.

-- Templates: Used to generate a set of classes where the object type does not affect the functional behavior of the class (i.e., the algorithm is generic, only the data type it operates on differs).
+Templates: Used to generate a set of classes where the object type does not affect the functional behavior of the class (i.e., the algorithm is generic, only the data type it operates on differs).
 Focuses on algorithmic generality.

-- Inheritance: Used for a set of classes where the object type does affect the functional behavior of the class (via virtual functions for polymorphism).
+Inheritance: Used for a set of classes where the object type does affect the functional behavior of the class (via virtual functions for polymorphism).
 Focuses on achieving different behaviors through a common interface.

-class are as follows.
+The declarations of Point class and Line class are as follows.
 Implement the member functions of these two classes and then run the program to test the classes.

 private: